-I have to say, I did a happy dance the moment I discovered just how EASY it is to propagate roses from cuttings.
-They are so expensive at garden centres but we buy them anyway because who doesn’t love a rose?
+I have to say, I was pretty happy when I discovered just how EASY it is to propagate roses from cuttings.
+They are so expensive at garden centers but we buy them anyway because who doesn't love a rose?

 You can take any part of the rose as a cutting but a stem, cut just under a leaf bud works best, like pictured below.

 Now you can dip this cutting into a rooting hormone if you wish.
-You can get some great store bought ones, or make your own, or even use potatoes!
+You can get some great store-bought ones, or make your own.

 Home Made Rooting Hormones Mixes

 - Honey water.
 1 Cup of boiled water with 1 teaspoon of honey dissolved into it.
 Let it cool down and dip your cuttings into it.
 Honey is a great natural root stimulator and is anti-bacterial so your cuttings stay disease free.

 - Cinnamon.
 A quick dip in some cinnamon powder will stimulate root growth, plus cinnamon is inexpensive and easy to source.